UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using ENERGY STAR-certified networking equipment and other sustainable habits can significantly reduce your home’s electricity usage.

-Your home Wi-Fi network quietly consumes electricity every second of the day.
-Because internet equipment runs continuously, it contributes a surprising amount to your household’s always-on electricity use.
-While telecom networks require massive amounts of energy to operate globally, you control the efficiency inside your own walls.
-Selecting an environmentally mindful choice for your hardware matters just as much as the provider you ultimately hire.
-By purchasing your own ENERGY STAR certified networking equipment, you ensure your setup uses significantly less electricity than older, inefficient models issued by standard providers.
-Upgrading to a modern, energy-saving option reduces greenhouse gas emissions and shaves a few dollars off your monthly utility bill.
-For more ways to reduce energy costs, consider reviewing our guide on how to save on your electric bill.
+By bypassing the provider’s default rental gateway and purchasing your own ENERGY STAR certified networking equipment, you ensure your setup uses significantly less electricity than older, inefficient models.
+Upgrading to a modern, energy-saving router reduces greenhouse gas emissions and shaves a few dollars off your utility bill.
+For even more ways to reduce energy costs across your household, consider reviewing our guide on how to save on your electric bill.
 Whether you choose a high-speed fiber connection or a reliable cable network, optimizing your home internet setup with sustainable habits keeps your digital life running smoothly without needlessly draining the grid.

 Infographic checklist for switching internet service providers to avoid fees and downtime.